9 Best Knowledge Base Software Compared (2025 Guide)

 Pricing

-HelpSite offers a forever free plan if you’re just getting started or paid plans starting at $15/month.
 Its most popular plan is Gold at $50/month which allows full design customization, up to 5 knowledge base sites, 50 team members, 2500 articles, and options between public or private KB access.

 4. LiveAgent

-LiveAgent is a fully-featured help desk and live chat software.
+LiveAgent is a fully featured help desk and live chat software.
 It enables you to streamline all of your communication channels into one unified dashboard, which can be easily accessed by your whole customer support team.

-The software is a great choice for businesses of all sizes and industry types.
 It integrates with over 40 third party applications and has over 150 million end-users worldwide.
 LiveAgent is equipped with over 179 help desk features including a built-in call center, gamification features, reporting and analysis tools, automation, as well as knowledge base/customer portal management tools.

 To start building your knowledge base in LiveAgent, either sign up for a free account or purchase a paid plan.
 You also have the option to sign up for a free 14-day trial.

-Once you’re logged into your LiveAgent account, you can start building your knowledge base which can consist of articles, videos, FAQs, feedback and suggestions, as well as community forums.
+You can start building your knowledge base which can consist of articles, videos, FAQs, feedback and suggestions, as well as community forums.

 LiveAgent’s knowledge base is fully customizable and therefore gives you full creative freedom.
 Easily modify colors, change themes, upload logos, or edit the HTML to match the style of your knowledge base to your company’s website.